-Section 7 would make the following changes to the processes of the Board:
+Section 6 would make the following changes to the processes of the Board:

 - Require the Governor to fill vacancies within 60 days after the vacancy, to the extent practicable. - Specify that a quorum is a majority of the seated members of the Board, rather than eight members, and allow members to attend meetings via conference call or other electronic means. - Require the Board to establish an internal attendance policy.
-If a member resigns or fails to meet the criteria of the attendance policy, the Board could appoint an interim member from the same stakeholder group until the Governor appoints a replacement for the remainder of the unexpired term. - If requested by the Board, allow the Utilities Commission (Commission) to appoint a nonvoting ex officio member.
+If a member resigns or fails to meet the criteria of the attendance policy, the Board could replace an interim member from the same stakeholder group until the Governor appoints a replacement for the remainder of the unexpired term. - If requested by the Board, allow the Utilities Commission (Commission) to appoint a nonvoting ex officio member.

-Section 7 would also increase the time limit for the Board to notify persons against whom reports have been filed from 10 days to 15 days.
-This section would also require the Board to notify violators of the Act within 30 days of the Board's determination and the recommended action or penalty.
+Section 6 would also require the Board to notify violators of the Act within 30 days of the Board's determination and the recommended action or penalty.
 A person deemed to be in violation could request an informal conference before the Board.
-The person may be represented by an attorney or other person, present evidence, and make arguments in favor of the person's position.
+The person may be represented by an attorney, present evidence, and make arguments in favor of the person's position.
 Following the informal conference, the Board may reverse, modify, or uphold its original findings.
 If the Board recommends a penalty, the Board must notify the Commission, and the Commission must issue an order imposing the penalty within 30 days.
+A person could initiate arbitration only after an informal conference.

-The Commission would be directed to report to the Board annually on the compliance of persons on whom fines or penalties have been imposed.
+The Commission would be directed to report to the Board by March 1 of each year on the compliance of persons on whom fines or penalties have been imposed.
 If the penalty is not paid within 90 days of the Commission's order imposing the penalty, then the Attorney General must bring an action to recover the penalty upon request of the Commission.

-EFFECTIVE DATE: This act would become effective October 1, 2025.
+EFFECTIVE DATE: This act would become effective September 1, 2025.